EXPERIENCE PAC LA

 Upcoming Public Programs

-Year of the Woman Flagship Event: An Afternoon with Photographer Susan Meiselas
+Year of the Woman Flagship Event: An Afternoon with Photographer Susan Meiselas | SEPT 2025

-Susan’s talk will center around her Nicaragua work over multiple decades and the various forms it has taken, as a book, exhibition and film, tracing the lives of her images as they have circulated and been repatriated, shifting their meaning over time.
+Known for her documentation of human rights issues in Latin America, this remarkable event coincided with the 2025 rerelease of Meiselas’ acclaimed publication, Nicaragua from Aperture.
+Susan’s talk centered around her Nicaragua work over multiple decades and the various forms it has taken, as a book, exhibition and film, tracing the lives of her images as they have circulated and been repatriated, shifting their meaning over time.
+Read more about her seminal work in Nicaragua here.

-In 2023, PAC LA organized and hosted Photo Forward, a brand new, 100% free Photography Fair at Bergamont Station in Santa Monica.
+PAC LA organized and hosted Photo Forward, a brand new, 100% free Photography Fair at Bergamont Station in Santa Monica.
 Over the course of a weekend, thousands of visitors experienced the excitement of discovering new work, meeting notable gallerists, and learning from PAC LA presenters on topics ranging from the creation of photo books to starting a photo collection.

 PAC LA for Members

-Member Opportunities
+Upcoming Member Opportunities

 PAC LA @Paris Photo 2024

-Member Travel Opportunity: Paris Photo 2025
+NOV 12-15 | Member Travel Opportunity: Paris Photo 2025

 Paris Photo 2025 will be held at the Grand Palais from November 12-16.
 As a benefit of joining PAC LA, members are welcome to request a complementary VIP Paris Photo pass for two, but why not treat yourself to a Premium Experience that only PAC LA can offer?
 You'll enjoy personalized, private access to the City and photography culture beyond the Fair, expertly curated and led by our very own Paris experts.
 It's an unforgettable way to truly be a VIP in Paris!